 In addition to signing the top recruiting class in 2001 in the Missouri Valley Conference, Prioleau helped ink Sean Ogirri (Colorado Player of the Year), Paul Miller (2006 Missouri Valley Conference Player of the Year and 2001 Freshman of the Year), Jamar Howard (Missouri Valley Conference Defensive Player of the Year) and Randy Burns (Missouri Valley Conference Rookie of the Year).

-"Jean has grown tremendously in this business in a very short period of time and what I like about him, the fact he's not only a good recruiter, a good basketball coach, he has a great basketball mind," Boyle said.
+"Jean has grown tremendously in this business and what I like about him, the fact he's not only a good recruiter, a good basketball coach, he has a great basketball mind," Boyle said.
 "He's the full package in terms that some guys are labeled one thing or another, but he's got all the goods.
 I'm really fortunate to have him.
 He's been in the Big 12, the Big East, the Mountain West, so he knows this level of basketball and he's well-connected throughout the country."

 During his professional career, Prioleau played in both domestic and international territories with stints coming in the USBL and CBA as well as pre-season training camps for the NBA's New York Knicks and Indiana Pacers.
 He also spent time overseas where he competed in Turkey, Italy and Switzerland.
 Following his graduation, Prioleau played professionally for the USBL's Long Island Surf prior to attending training camp for the Indiana Pacers Rookie/Free Agent Summer League.
 Prioleau was invited to the Pacers' veteran camp where he was the final cut made by the team one day prior to the start of the season.